On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Abstract

 \section{Abstract}

 Let $E$ be a non CM elliptic curve defined over $\Q$.
-There is an isogeny torsion graph associated to $E$ and there is also a Galois representation $\rho_{E,l^{\infty}} \colon \Gal(\Qbar/\Q) \to \GL_2(\ZZ_{\ell})$ associated to $E$ for every prime $\ell.$ In this article, we explore relation between these two objects when $\ell=3$.
-More precisely, we give a classification of 3 adic Galois images associated to vertices of isogeny torsion graph of $E.$
+There is an isogeny-torsion graph associated to $E$ and there is also a Galois representation $\rho_{E,l^{\infty}} \colon \Gal(\Qbar/\Q) \to \GL_2(\ZZ_{\ell})$ associated to $E$ for every prime $\ell.$ In this article, we explore the relation between these two objects when $\ell=3$.
+More precisely, we give a classification of 3-adic Galois images associated to vertices of the isogeny-torsion graph of $E.$